Traumatic Brain Injury (TBI) Prevention

 • Formalizing communication between the family, school, and medical providers

-RTL includes a packet with a weekly checklist to help staff evaluate symptoms, as well as corresponding academic adjustments and accommodations to match.
-It also provides information on when students should seek additional treatment, and how to foster coordination between teachers and other applicable school staff to ensure the student’s needs are being met.
+Additionally, a comprehensive packet is included with a Weekly Checklist to help staff evaluate symptoms, as well as corresponding academic adjustments and accommodations.
+It provides information on when students should seek additional treatment, and how to foster coordination between teachers and other applicable school staff to ensure student(s) needs are being met.

 PEGASUS Project: Argentina